by Frank Sommers and Bill Venners, May 25, 2006

 Clustering emerged in recent years as the most important system architecture supporting highly available and scalable systems.
 This article, part of Artima's ongoing Innovative Architectures series, describes how Jini technology lays the foundation for dynamic clustering, while also reducing ongoing cluster maintenance and system administration.

-The first in an occasional Leading Edge Java series on innovative architectures, this article describes a distributed system design that extends J2EE with Jini tehnology to help manage banking devices in a cost-effective and decentralized manner.
+Ubiquitous high-bandwidth networking pushes computing increasingly away from the data center and into the network's edges.
+Branch office computing traditionally relied on client-server technologies with centrally located databases containing all system knowledge.
+The first in an occasional Leading Edge Java series on innovative architectures, this article describes a distributed system design developed by Rubean, A.G., that extends J2EE with Jini technology to help manage banking devices in a cost-effective decentralized manner.